aaronik/GPTModels.nvim/README.md

 * Protect against opening windows many times?
 * One really big integration flow for each window
 * Figure out how to test nui border text and test all the titles

+#### Bugs
 * If you open the code window, get a buncha code in there, then switch to a file of a different filetype, then open again, the syntax highlighting is lost
+* Sometimes, especially with openai, there are responses that don't conform to json, and responses where json is split between multiple.
+Both providers should handle that stuff more robustly.